We want to change environmental news coverage and inspire action.

 • Effective lawsuits

 You’ll notice that we leave most of the climate reporting to the big wigs.
 Rather, we pick out individual success stories on a wide variety of topics.
-These are the stories that speak to everyday people, that prove that a lot of small action adds up to big results.
+These are the stories that speak to everyday people and prove that a lot of small action adds up to big results.

 About me: